Project Details -

 Health Care Theme

-- Adapt the E-STIRA tool and clinical workflows for successful scale up in pediatric clinics.
+- Adapt an electronic STI risk assessment tool and clinical workflows for implementation in pediatric clinics.

-- Implement the E-STIRA tool in four pediatric clinics and assess for changes in STI testing and treatment.
+- Implement an electronic STI risk assessment tool in multiple pediatric clinics and assess for changes in STI testing and treatment.